+Firstly, before we look at the evidence about probiotics after antibiotics, it’s important discuss what effects antibiotics have on the microbiota.
 Evidence from 129 studies combined (meta-analysis) found that antibiotics have a profound effect gut microbiota (micro-organisms that live in the gut and play an important role in general health) (Zimmermann & Curtis, 2019).
 Effects differed between antibiotics, but those that had the most persistent effects were ciprofloxacin (one year), clindamycin (two years) and clarithromycin plus metronidazole (four years) (Zimmermann & Curtis, 2019).

 Another study found that the microbiota of healthy adults were resilient to short term broad spectrum antibiotics, but that even 180 days post treatment, 9 common species had not recovered (Palleja et al., 2018).
 Understanding how to mitigate these effects, may enable us to reduce collateral damage of the gut microbiota.